-Notes annexed to and forming part of unaudited financial statements for the year ended March 31, 2022
+Notes annexed to and forming part of financial statements for the year ended March 31, 2022

-Company verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.
+At the reporting date, the Company analyzes the movements in the values of assets and liabilities which are required to be re-measured or re-assessed as per the accounting policies.
+For this analysis, the Company verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.